gorilainvest/atom-angular-2-typeScript-snippets/README.md

 ### ng2-pipe

-`ng2-pipe` provides a skeleton for a Angular 2 Pipe.
+`ng2-pipe` provides a skeleton for an Angular 2 Pipe.

 ```javascript
 import { Pipe, PipeTransform } from '@angular/core';